Updated: Aug 18

 Typical Icelandic licorice

 As in many Nordic countries, the bittersweet flavor of licorice is extremely popular.
 Icelandic people love it and enjoy it in many forms.
 You can buy it in any of its shapes and sizes, wrapped in chocolate, molded into ice cream or simply original.
 Since licorice is a real flavor of Iceland, it makes for a great gift to take back home and share.

 Brennivín: Iceland's signature liquor

 Brennivín is the go-to Icelandic shot, often enjoyed during festive celebrations or a long night out on the town.
 It is also taken to counteract the unusual flavor of the traditional Icelandic bar snack: fermented shark.
-It is a potent, clear alcohol made from fermented grain and flavored with caraway seeds.
+It is potent, clear alcohol made from fermented grain and flavored with caraway seeds.

 Oftentimes, these regional tipples might taste great on location but aren’t quite so popular on home turf.
-But who knows, there may be one day where you and your friends are in the mood to work through a bottle of Brennivín.
+But who knows, there may be one day when you and your friends are in the mood to work through a bottle of Brennivín.

-If you do decide to buy some, pick it up in the duty-free shop on your way home as it’s much cheaper to avoid the heavy taxes on alcohol in Iceland.
+If you do decide to buy some, pick it up in the duty-free shop on your way home, as it’s much cheaper to avoid the heavy taxes on alcohol in Iceland.